MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual- develop-tutorial.md

 This tutorial shows you how to develop a Power BI custom visual named Circle Card to display a formatted measure value inside a circle.
 The Circle Card visual supports customization of fill color and thickness of its outline.

-In the Power BI Desktop report, the cards will be modified to become Circle Cards.
+In the Power BI Desktop report, the cards are modified to become Circle Cards.

   ![Power BI Custom Visual sample output](media/custom-visual-develop-tutorial/circle-cards.png)